paulkienitz/SPARE/spare05 README.md

 This is used by `onPopStateRestore` when deciding if two `Change` records match each other and therefore don’t need to be redone.
 Some servers do not behave this way and will retrieve resources correctly only if you use the exact letter case, but if your website may be prone to referring to the same page via URLs that may not always agree on letter case, you should set this `true`.
 It is `false` by default, and currently the setter does coerce non-boolean values.

-I considered adding a feature where you could set `treatURLsAsCaseInsensitive` to a function which could make it conditional for particular cases, but I am not convinced that there is any need to get that fancy with it.

 ------